Conservation of Mosaics (A’)

 • work with a team of conservators and other professional in developing a sustainable conservation and presentation plan for the mosaics of the site.

-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.
+The course includes lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, educational visits, field project, essay writing.

-The student’s study hours for each learning activity are given as well as the hours of non-directed study according to the principles of ECTS
+The student’s study hours for each learning activity are given at the beginning of the course as well as the hours of non-directed study according to the principles of ECTS STUDENT ASSESSMENT

 Language of evaluation: Greek (English for Erasmus students).

-The student’s final grade results from 50% of the grade of the theoretical part and 50% of the grade of laboratory practice.
+The student’s final grade is determined by averaging 50% of the theoretical part grade and 50% of the laboratory practice grade.

 Students’ evaluation (100%):